Epidermal growth factor

+A protein found on the cell surface of some cells that binds to the epidermal growth factor protein.
+Epidermal growth factor receptor is involved in cellular pathways that control cell division and survival.

 Epidermal growth factor (EGF) is a protein that stimulates cell growth and differentiation by binding to its receptor, EGFR.
 Human EGF is 6-kDa and has 53 amino acid residues and three intramolecular disulfide bonds.

 EGF was originally described as a secreted peptide found in the submaxillary glands of mice and in human urine.
 EGF has since been found in many human tissues, including platelets, submandibular gland (submaxillary gland), and parotid gland.
 Initially, human EGF was known as urogastrone.

 Structure

 In humans, EGF has 53 amino acids (sequence NSDSECPLSHDGYCLHDGVCMYIEALDKYACNCVVGYIGERCzYRDLKWWELR), with a molecular mass of around 6 kDa.
 It contains three disulfide bridges (Cys6-Cys20, Cys14-Cys31, Cys33-Cys42).

 Function

 EGF, via binding to its cognate receptor, results in cellular proliferation, differentiation, and survival.

 Salivary EGF, which seems to be regulated by dietary inorganic iodine, also plays an important physiological role in the maintenance of oro-esophageal and gastric tissue integrity.
 The biological effects of salivary EGF include healing of oral and gastroesophageal ulcers, inhibition of gastric acid secretion, stimulation of DNA synthesis as well as mucosal protection from intraluminal injurious factors such as gastric acid, bile acids, pepsin, and trypsin and to physical, chemical and bacterial agents.